 If you drive a modern diesel car, it might display a DPF light when the diesel particulate filter becomes blocked.

 This is most likely to happen if you do lots of short journeys at low speeds.
 Allow it to regenerate by driving on a long motorway journey.

 When you turn your indicators or hazard lights on, left or right arrows will display on the dash to show which way you’re indicating.

 When you’ve got main beam engaged for driving in the dark, a blue light like the one in the picture above will display on your dashboard.

 You should make sure you dip your headlights when there are other cars about to prevent oncoming drivers being blinded.

 A curved ‘D’ shape next to wavy lines will indicate that your front or rear fog lights are turned on.
 These should only be used when visibility drops below 100 metres.

 An exclamation mark below a curved arrow relates to the car’s stop/start system.
-Depending on the car it could mean that the system is turned on, allowing the engine to turn off when the car’s stopped to save fuel, or turned off.
-It could also mean there’s an issue with it – consult your owner’s manual.
+Depending on the car, it could mean that the system is turned on, allowing the engine to turn off when the car is stopped to save fuel, or simply turned off.
+It could also mean there’s an issue with the stop/start – consult your owner’s manual.